Sultan Ahmed (director): Achievements and awards

 Sultan Ahmed received the first award for his film Heera from Uttar Pradesh Film Journalist Association (U.P.F.J.A.) in 1973.
-Later in the year 1979, Sultan Ahmed received a certificate of merit for Ganga ki Saugand from Tashkent, Russia.
-Sultan Ahmed was also awarded K. Asif Memorial Award for "Big Thinking" from Bombay Film Awards Association for the year 1982 – 83.
-Punjabi Kala Sangam award was presented to Sultan Ahmed by the President of India Shri.
-Gyani Zail Singh for Daata.
+Later in the year 1979, he received a certificate of merit for Ganga ki Saugand from Tashkent, Russia.
+Sultan Ahmed was also awarded K. Asif Memorial Award for "Big Thinking" from Bombay Film Awards Association for the year 1982-83.
+Punjabi Kala Sangam award was presented to Sultan Ahmed by the President of India Shri Gyani Zail Singh for Daata.